Skip to main content

 • Make the skill description more specific about what it does and when to use it.

 • Make sure the skill is attached to the right agent.
-(Personal assistant agents can access all workspace skills.
+(Personal assistant agents can access all skills in your space.
 Custom agents only see attached skills.)

 A few edge cases can prevent changes from being saved: